How can you successfully integrate into a company through a work-study program?

 These connections could prove invaluable as I move forward in my career

-💡 The network you build during a work-study program can open up many opportunities.
+💡 The professional network established during an apprenticeship can open numerous opportunities.

 These regular discussions also give me the opportunity to ask questions, share my thoughts, and request feedback on my work.
 If a situation seems unclear to me or if I need reassurance, I can simply bring it up without waiting for the problem to escalate.